Good Morning America Logo

 The symbol took the shape of the contours of America, which seemed to slowly unfold to the viewer as if rotating with the globe.
 The half-turn placement of the map conveyed the theme of the morning and the rising sun.
 The sun itself was partially visible in the upper left corner.

 The program name was executed in two fonts.
 “Good Morning” in small uppercase letters, echoing the color of the sun and starting right from its image.
-The word “America” was placed in the middle of the country’s contour and appeared massive and voluminous.
+The word “America” appeared massive and voluminous in the middle of the country’s contour.

-The emblem seemed disharmonious due to the large number of techniques and colors used, which is likely why it was quickly replaced.
+The emblem seemed disharmonious due to the many techniques and colors used, which is likely why it was quickly replaced.

 1989 – 1996